sissaschool/lograptor/doc/lograptor.rst

     Use a specific configuration file.
 For default try to find and use a *lograptor.conf* file located in the current directory, in the *~/.config/lograptor/* directory, in the *~/.local/etc/lograptor/* directory or in the */etc/lograptor/* directory.
+    If none of them exist then uses the default configuration provided within the package into the subdirectory *config/*.
     If you call the program from the command line without other options and arguments a summary of configuration settings is dumped to stdout.